seo17/seo17/README.md

 <h1 align="center">Hi 👋 I'm Samuel E. Owolabi</h1>

 # About Me:
-I am a Full Stack Developer, passionate about exploring the realms of coding, A.I, and building robust applications.
+I am a Full Stack Developer, passionate about exploring the realms of coding, A.I, and building app.
-Outside of work, I'm interested in reading my bible.
-I also play video game and watch anime.

 ## What I'm Up To
 - 💻 Building full stack applications with A.I capabilities.